giovannihsieh/MATH261A-project/README.md

 Data used in this project is obtained from [SCORE Sports Data Repository](https://data.scorenetwork.org) who provide the data with funding by the National Science Foundation (award 2142705).

+## External Resources
+No external resources (including LLMs) were used for the project.

 # Acknowledgments

 This project repository is based on the template provided by [Rohan Alexander](https://github.com/RohanAlexander/starter_folder/tree/main).